jonathasgabriel/gobarber-mobile/README.md

 This client is implemented in  **React-Native**, consumes the backend API available at [gobarber-backend](https://github.com/jonathasgabriel/gobarber-backend) and is used by customers only.
 The reactjs web application is used by providers only and is available at [gobarber-frontend](https://github.com/jonathasgabriel/gobarber-frontend).

 ## features
-- Login with provided id
+- Login with email and password
-- Check in to the gym (up to 5 times in a 7 days window) and view previous check ins
+- View and edit profile
+- View appointments
-- Create help orders and view answers
+- Create and cancel appointments

 ## some of the leveraged techs/libs/tools
 - Axios